-** Disclosure: some of the links on this site are affiliate links and should you make a purchase through these, I may receive a small commission at no extra cost to you.
-Thank you for your support!**
+Disclosure: Some of the links on this site are affiliate links.
+If you make a purchase through one of them, I may earn a small commission at no extra cost to you.
+Read my full disclaimer here.
+Thank you for your support!

 Useful resources for your trip to Naples, Italy